The Waisman Center Clinics provide comprehensive clinical care and support for children with developmental disabilities and their families.

 If you are interested in an appointment, please have your/your child’s primary care provider fill out a referral at uwhealth.org/referral.
 We will call you to schedule an appointment once we have processed the referral.

-- Your concerns: Please share any questions, concerns, special needs for you or your child and/or priorities you may have prior to the visit with our nurse, Sheila Utter, RN who can be reached 608-263-3301.
+- Your concerns: Please share any questions, concerns, special needs for you or your child and/or priorities you may have prior to the visit with our clinic nurse who can be reached 608-263-3301.

 - What to bring: Because these visits may last for a few hours, feel free to bring food/drinks (no nuts or peanuts) and a few favorite toys for your child.

 - Location: Our clinic is located on the first floor of the Waisman Center, 1500 Highland Avenue.
-Plan to arrive 20 minutes prior to your scheduled appointment.
+Plan to arrive 5 to 10 minutes prior to your scheduled appointment.
 Check in at the clinic reception desk located just beyond the Waisman Center’s main lobby.

 - After check in: A medical assistant or nurse will obtain your child’s length or height, weight, and head circumference.
 You and your child will be taken to a clinic room.